Prag8855/aab/content/guides/german-health-insurance.md

 **If you are over 30 years old**, you can't get the student tariff.
 [Public health insurance](/glossary/gesetzliche%20Krankenversicherung) costs around [{{GKV_MIN_COST_SELF_PAY|cur}}€ per month](/glossary/Mindestbeitrag).[^25] [Private health insurance](/glossary/private%20Krankenversicherung) might be cheaper for you.
 You can't get [free health insurance](#free-health-insurance).

 **If you are a foreign student**, you might need temporary health insurance before school starts.
-If you are from the [EU](/glossary/European%20Union), you can use your [health insurance from your home country](#insurance-from-other-eu-countries).
+If you are from the EU, you can use [health insurance from your home country](#insurance-from-other-eu-countries).
 If you are not from the EU, you usually need [expat health insurance](/glossary/Expat%20health%20insurance).

 **If you are self-employed**, and your income is over {{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}}€ per month, you are treated [like a self-employed person](#health-insurance-for-freelancers).
 You can't get the student tariff and you can't get [free health insurance](#free-health-insurance).
 If you are young, [private health insurance](/glossary/private%20Krankenversicherung) usually makes the most sense.[^58]